melg8/wow_issues/README.md

 ### Expected behavior.
 Describe how it should work:
 In current implementation +10% round up to +1 reputation from 5 base reputation gain.
 Easy fix - random gain of 5 or 6 reputation per kill, so in average it would give correct +10% reputation gain compared to other races.
 Not +20% how is it now.

+## Supercharged Chronoboon Displacer doesnt show buffs it captured
+   - Original issue number: 6502
+   - Opened: 19:08 12/03/2024
+   - Status: Open
+   - Tags:
+      - Bundled AddOn
+      - Custom Content Polish

+### Please, provide a clear description what the bug is:
+When mousover Supercharged Chronoboon Displacer you can't see buffs and their durations.

+### Steps to reproduce the behavior with as much detail as possible:
+- Get Supercharged Chronoboon Displacer with some buffs captured
+- Mouseover it
+- Observe tooltip like so: *missing screenshot*

+### Expected behavior.
+Describe how it should work:
+It should show captured buffs with timers like it was presented on site: *missing screenshot*